-All UGS and PBS students must apply for the program online at the NDS website or through Registration and Records, located in 1000 Harris Hall.
+All UGS and PBS students must apply for the program online at the NDS website.
 Persons found eligible to study as UGS or PBS students are not to assume that they have received formal admission to the university as either undergraduate or graduate degree candidates.
 To become a degree candidate, formal application must be made through the Office of Undergraduate Admissions or the Graduate School.

 Credit for Degree

 Students subsequently admitted to an undergraduate program will have all coursework, including grades, applied to the undergraduate degree total GPA.